-We currently have facilities in Canada, Denmark, the United Kingdom, USA, and China, including the following facilities: (a) 260,024 ft2 (24,157 m2) of leased facilities in Burnaby, British Columbia that house our corporate headquarters and our fuel cell development, manufacturing, assembly and testing activities; (b) 18,202 ft2 (1,691 m2) of leased facilities in Hobro, Denmark that house certain engineering, manufacturing, sales and service activities; (c) 4,607 ft2 (428 m2) of leased facilities in England that house certain of our office facilities; and (d) 26,000 ft2 (2,415 m2) of leased facilities in Bend, Oregon that house certain of our assembly and testing facilities.
-The Weichai-Ballard JV's operations in Weifang, Shandong Province, China are conducted in an approximately 150,000 ft2 (14,000 m2) facility.
-The Synergy-Ballard JV's operations in Yunfu, China occupies approximately 40,000 ft2 (3,700 m2) of a purpose built 120,000 ft2 (11,000 m2) facility dedicated to fuel cell stack and module assembly.
+We currently have facilities in Canada, Denmark, USA, and China, including the following facilities: (a) 260,024 ft2 (24,157 m2) of leased facilities in Burnaby, British Columbia that house our corporate headquarters and our fuel cell development, manufacturing, assembly and testing activities; (b) 18,202 ft2 (1,691 m2) of leased facilities in Hobro, Denmark that house certain engineering, manufacturing, sales and service activities; and (c) 26,000 ft2 (2,415 m2) of leased facilities in Bend, Oregon that house certain of our assembly and testing facilities.
+The Weichai-

+Ballard JV's operations in Weifang, Shandong Province, China are conducted in an approximately 150,000 ft (14,000 m) facility.